kongondo/Padloper2Starter/README.md

 In addition, `Demo 2` demonstrates how to use a custom field and hook to amend calculation of `order` weight for product variants.
 This is useful for cases where the weight of the cart will vary depending on the selected variant of a product.
 This is illustrated in the use case [mentioned here](https://processwire.com/talk/topic/27348-weight-for-shipping-calculation-different-depending-of-the-variant/) in the Padloper support forums.

+Please note that this demo requires that you use a custom checkout form (as per its files) instead of the Padloper inbuilt one.
+This will give you the flexibility to add custom inputs to the form.

 ## Fields

 This demo requires that you create the following 3 custom fields and add this to the specified templates.
-Please use the `fields_data.json` found in the [_fields folder](/_fields/) with the ProcssWire fields imports feature to create these fields.
+Please use the `fields_data.json` found in the [_fields folder](/_fields/) with the ProcessWire fields imports feature to create these fields.

 1. `custom_weight`: Add this `FieldtypeDecimal` field to the Padloper template for product variants, i.e. `padloper-product-variant`.
 Editors will fill this when editing product variants that need a custom weight.
 A hook in [ready.php](/ready.php) will be used to amend the weight during shipping rate calculation.
 2. `product_is_customisable`: Add this `FieldtypeCheckbox` field to the Padloper templates for products and product variants, i.e. `padloper-product` and `padloper-product-variant`.
 Editors will tick this checkbox for products that they want to allow customisation on during checkout.